u172939/IRWA-2022-u172939-u173478-u173384/README.md

 ## Output part 2
 The output of this second part of the project creates an indexing for the preprocessed documents.
 Then, creates a ranking of documents depending on a query.
 In the end, we evaluate the search system we built.

+## Output part 3
+The output of this third part is an evaluation of the ranking methods we have built.
+First of all we have the evaluation of our custom ranking method and the bm25 one.
+At the end, we have the results for the same queries of the last method: word2vector + cosine similarity.
+Fist, we need to create a dataset with our queries in order to iterate through it.
+We have created a dataset with a baseline with our 5 queries and the ground truth files for each query.
+This file is in this repository stored with the name queries_df_part3.csv, it is read in the notebook in order to do the  ranking and the evaluation.